The Challenge: Rejection hurts like hell.

-And not only that, but social pain has been shown to be more easily relived than physical pain.
-So not only does rejection hurt like a black eye, it makes us feel like we will get punched in the face any time we think back to that moment.
+Not only that but social pain has been shown to be more easily relieved than physical pain.
+So not only does rejection hurt like a black eye, but it makes us feel like we will get punched in the face any time we think back to that moment.

 Even The Great Ones Get Rejected